s4njk4n/XDC_ShopBot/README.md

 ### For Customers
 1. They start chatting with your bot on Telegram (share the bot username).
-2. Type `/start`.
+2. Type `/start` (or any random text really).
 3. Accept privacy policy.
-4. If excluded countries set, confirm they're not from there.
+4. If excluded countries set, get the user to confirm they're not from there.
 5. See product list.
 6. Reply with product ID to buy.
 7. Send exact XDC amount to your address (bot gives instructions).
-8. After payment, bot sends success message (e.g., access code or digital product download links).
+8. After payment has been received, bot sends success message (e.g., access code or digital product download links).

 ### For You (Admin/Owner)
 Chat with your bot on Telegram.
 Only your User ID can use these commands: